cis-famu/oer-assignment-oer-group-7/Chapter 2.md

 1.Explain the role of 'cin' and 'cout' in C++ input and output operations 2.Describe the roles of manipulators in C++ output operations.
 3.What are the five steps to opening and reading files?
-4. true or false: #include <iomanip> is needed to open files
+4. true or false: #include '<iomanip>' is needed to open files
 5. Which of the following is a manipulator used for formatting output in C++ ?
      a.
 Cin
      b. setw